RedhawkSDR/redhawk-ide-uitests/README.md

 ## Description

-This repo contains test plugins for the REDHAWK IDE.
-The tests leverage [SWTBot](https://www.eclipse.org/swtbot/) and a REDHAWK installation to perform UI tests of the IDE in a full runtime environment.
+This repo contains JUnit test plugins for the REDHAWK IDE.
+The tests leverage [SWTBot](https://www.eclipse.org/swtbot/) and a REDHAWK installation to perform iautomated UI tests.
+The tests are divided into two main directories:

+* [graphical](graphical): tests require a running X display, and the omniORB IDLs to be installed
+* [graphical-runtime](graphical-runtime): tests additionally require a full REDHAWK runtime environment to be installed

 ## REDHAWK Documentation